As someone who regularly cooks Haitian and international dishes at home, ginger garlic paste is a staple in my kitchen.

 Some of the recipes that go well with this paste include Haitian Black rice, Haitian Legume, Poulet en Sauce, veggie Manchurian, zucchini, vegan chicken masala, biryani, and many other savory recipes.

-Also, we would appreciate if could give it a star rating below.
+Also, we would appreciate it if you could give it a star rating below.

 Equipment